cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

   It can be empty if the user doesn't belong to any groups or equal to a worker, user, business, or admin.
   The primary idea is to delimit the fundamental rights of the user on the platform.
   For example, users with the privilege less than or equal to the worker cannot create tasks and projects.
-  At the same time a user with the maximum privilege admin doesn't have any restrictions.
+  At the same time, a user with the maximum privilege admin doesn't have any restrictions.

 - `Membership` is the user's role inside the organization like worker, supervisor, maintainer, or owner.
   The column makes sense only if a request is made in the context of an organization and allows